 Following Navalny’s death, his widow, Yulia Navalnaya, accused Putin of murdering her husband and deliberately delaying the handover of his body to conceal the true cause of death.
 However, the death certificate issued later in the week listed Navalny’s cause of death as “natural causes.”
 There were concerns that Russian officials would bury Navalny’s body in the remote northern prison colony, denying his family and supporters the right to a proper funeral and farewell ceremony.

 Lyudmila Navalnaya’s battle with the Investigative Committee officials to retrieve her son’s body turned into a Kafkaesque ordeal.
-Initially, she and her lawyers were barred from entering the morgue and provided no information about the location of Navalny’s body.
+Initially, she and her lawyers were barred from entering the morgue and provided no information regarding the location of Navalny’s body.
 One prison official even claimed that Navalny had died of “sudden death syndrome.”

 Days later, when the official cause of death was declared as “natural causes,” Lyudmila Navalnaya was shown the body late at night, but with no lawyers present.
 The officials pressured her to agree to a small private funeral, using the threat of body decomposition as leverage.
 Lyudmila released a video stating that officials were blackmailing her and setting conditions for her son’s burial, calling the actions illegal.